BRAVMM/A-Rien/docs/services_api/Spotify.md

 1. **Application Registration**: Required for OAuth 2.0 authentication.
   - Register on the [Spotify Developer Dashboard][dash].
   - Create a new app and get the client secret and ID in the app settings.
-  - WARNING : On mobile we will use a different authentication (PKCE Flow) because it's recommended for mobile app

 2. **Generate token with OAuth 2.0**
    - Using the OAuth 2.0 grant flow will be used on PC.